Why Naturopathic Medicine?

 About Naturopathic Medicine

 The short answer: Naturopathic Medicine is a primary health care profession that combines the years of traditional and holistic medicine with modern day research to apply natural, non-invasive, and highly individualized treatments in a way that targets the root cause of a health concern while supporting and encouraging the body’s own ability to heal.
-Naturopathy is safe and effective care from birth through retirement.
+Naturopathy is safe and supportive care from birth through retirement.

 The long answer: Naturopathic Medicine is a system of primary health care that addresses the underlying causes of disease, emphasizes prevention, honours the self-healing process, and engages the patient and practitioner in a therapeutic relationship.
 This philosophy addresses the whole person, not just an isolated set of symptoms.
 To illustrate using a metaphor, Naturopaths are your body’s consulting master gardener.
 In order to keep a plant healthy, you need to support the basic and essential foundation: the roots and soil.
 Similarly, if a plant is not healthy, gardeners know to return and address these same foundational elements.
 Naturopathic medicine approaches patients in the same way, spending time particularly addressing the foundational elements of daily health: nutrition, sleep, movement, and genetics.
 Predisposition, triggers, and physiological processes can affect the roots and soil and result in imbalance or dysfunction at the stem, working its way to the leaves or flowers.
 While palliation of symptoms may be necessary part of therapeutic treatment, it neglects the fundamental aspects of health that reside in the roots of the plant.
 Not all plants or patients with similar symptoms have the same imbalance at the root level.
 Naturopathic medicine aims to provide proactive and personalized assessment, treatment, and prevention of chronic health issues while taking into account the needs, goals, and unique considerations of the individual.